 Is Morocco safe for international tourists?
-Is it an ideal place to take a vacation or business travel?
-Well, this comprehensive guide offers all the answers you seek about this African country.
+Is it an ideal place to take a vacation or conduct business travel?
+Well, this comprehensive guide offers all the answers you seek about this unique North African country.

 But the question remains; is it safe to travel to Morocco?

 Is Morocco Safe?

 The answer is simple; Morocco is largely a safe country for both locals and tourists.
 But, I know you’ll still want to ask this; is Morocco safe for Americans?
 And again, the answer still remains a resounding YES.